 Q: What do stories in translation bring to young readers?

 Q: You’ve translated stories for us.
-Which has been your favorite to work on?
+Which has been your favourite to work on?

 Q: How do you feel when your story reaches the child?